gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 for [Omeka Classic](https://omeka.org/classic/).
 AvantLogic uses [InMotion Hosting](https://inmotionhosting.com/) as its host.

+These instructions assume that the host has [cPanel].
+If you don't have cPanel, see [Installing on a bare Linux server](#installing-on-a-bare-linux-server).

 **Site name**

 Some of the installation steps require that you specify a *site name*.
 Choose a concise and